Aliff Aziz

-Mohammad Aliff bin Aziz (born 16 February 1991) is a Singaporean singer and actor currently based in Malaysia.
+Mohammad Aliff bin Aziz (born 16 February 1991) is a Singaporean singer and actor based in Malaysia.
 He is managed under Sony Music BMG Malaysia.
 In July 2007, he was crowned the winner of a reality TV singing competition, Anugerah, making him the youngest winner (won the title at the age of 16) of the show/competition.
-In September of that same year, Aziz releases his first self-titled album with single "Cinta Arjuna'" (Tong Hua cover) with 300,000 copies sold around Southeast Asia.
-His first single, "Sayang Sayang" receives the most number of ringtone downloads (1 million) across Southeast Asia.
+In September of that same year, Aziz released his first self-titled album with single "Cinta Arjuna'" (Tong Hua cover) with 300,000 copies sold around Southeast Asia.
+His first single, "Sayang Sayang" received the most number of ringtone downloads (1 million) across Southeast Asia.
 Song was inspired by Sham Faisal who was told to have a very strong influence on the singer.

-Aliff currently had 4 albums: Aliff (2007), It's Aliff's Time (2010), Aliff Aziz (2012) and Rebirth (2016).
+Aliff currently had 4 albums: Aliff (2007), It's Aliff's Time (2009), Aliff Aziz (2011) and Rebirth (2017).

-Early life
+Early life and education

-Born on 16 February 1991, Aliff was the eldest among three siblings.
-Aliff was born to a Malay family of mixed Arab heritage.
-At the age of three, Aliff and his family welcomed the birth of two twins, Nur Aisyah Binte Aziz and Nur A'in Binte Aziz.
-He and his twin sisters attended Princess Elizabeth Primary School before heading up to the next level where he and Aisyah attended Zhenghua Secondary School while A'in went to GreenRidge Secondary School respectively.
+Born on 16 February 1991, Aliff Aziz is the first child of Aziz Sapdan, a personal driver, and Siti Hafiza Sheikh Mohamad, a clinic supervisor, establishing a Malay family of mixed Arab heritage.
+The family would also welcome twin girls, Nur Aisyah Binte Aziz and Nur A'in Binte Aziz three years later.

+Aliff studied at Zhenghua Secondary School until 2007 for his Singapore-Cambridge GCE 'N' Level certificate which he had passed, before studying in a private school for his Singapore-Cambridge GCE 'O' Level certificate in 2008.

 Career

-Aliff was crowned the youngest Anugerah 2007 winner at age of 16.
-The 16 year old Zhenghua Secondary School student scored a recording deal with Sony BMG and Mediacorp Artiste Management contract deal worth more than $100,000.